 This course addresses the fundamental theories underlying the legal system, explores the conflicting pressures and perspectives that affect the law, describes the human behavior factors influencing the legal system, defines the major areas of research in forensic sociology/psychology and assists students in practical understanding of the legal process of trial, testimony, and jury selection.
+Core outcomes met: GA.
 Prerequisite: PSYC 101 or SOCS 101.
+See also SOCS 362.